vukovic98/cultural_offer/README.md

 #### Angular App
     Open app in one environments (WebStorm, Visual Code ..) and run it with command -> ng serve --ssl

+#### Injecting the data
+    In your MySql Workbench: Server -> Data Import, and select file database_script/script.sql